Print From Anywhere with Your Apple or Android Mobile Device

 Since the introduction of AirPrint, many third-party applications have begun to take advantage of the feature and technology as well.
 While companies such as HP, have created applications that let users print from their mobile devices, there are also companies in the reconditioning business that let you print wirelessly.

 With companies like AMT taking advantage of the technology behind wireless printing, reconditioning businesses’ lives have gotten a lot easier.
-While AirPrint became the benchmark for wireless printing, AMT’s native applications like ReconPro and Repair360 provide a way for you to print anything from orders to estimates, invoices, and more– in-app, and at the click of a button.
+While AirPrint became the benchmark for wireless printing, AMT’s native application, ReconPro, provides a way for you to print anything from orders to estimates, invoices, and more– in-app, and at the click of a button.

 Management software that lets you print wirelessly from your computer or mobile device minimizes the amount of time you spend on the little stuff when running your business.
 It’s excellent for printing invoices and receipts, managing technicians and vendors, tracking vehicle processes, and alerting you to bottlenecks and problem areas on both your desktop and mobile devices– all while being able to print and manage information in-app, even without an internet connection.
 That’s right, no need to rely on Internet or mobile data connections.
 As long as the printer is wi-fi enabled, your device can connect and print whatever you need,